svenstaro/python-web-boilerplate/README.md

 ## Development setup

-Install all dependencies into a virtualenv which will be created at `venv/`:
+Install all dependencies into a virtualenv which will be managed by `pipenv`.

     make